Champagne cola: South America

 In Brazil, AmBev produces Guaraná Antarctica, a guaraná based Champagne soda.
 It was branded as "Guaraná Champagne" until the early 90's.

 In Colombia, Colombiana produces a Champagne soda as well as Gaseosas la Cigarra in Nariño, Colombia.
 Kola Román is also Colombian; invented in the city of Cartagena, Colombia in 1865 by Don Carlos Román.

 North America

 In Canada, Grace Island Soda makes a Kola Champagne soda in a glass bottle, as does Cool Runnings Soda.
 In Saguenay Lac-Saint-Jean, Quebec, a Red Champagne soft drink is produced.

 In El Salvador, La Cascada Kolashampan is produced by Panamerican.
 Kolashampan was made in the city of San Salvador, El Salvador in the 20th century.

 In the mainland U.S., Goya Foods Inc. of Jersey City, NJ distributes ‘Cola Champagne’ under its brand name.
 Good-O Beverage Company in the Bronx, NY produces “Kola Champagne Soda” in regular, diet, and “golden” varieties.
-Cawy Bottling Company in Miami, Florida, produced Iron Beer and Quinabeer.
+Cawy Bottling Company in Miami, Florida, produced Quinabeer.